Adj928/350p/PROJECT_0.md

 #### Working with C

-This course assumes that you have taken CSE 220 or an equivalent course and have an environment set up for working with C (e.g., the 220 VM).
+This course assumes that you have taken CSE 220 or an equivalent course and have an environment set up for working with C.  Suggested environments include:
+1. A computer running linux
+2. The 220 VM
+3. CSE Compute Servers (turing.cse.buffalo.edu or cerf.cse.buffalo.edu)

 You are encouraged to use a text editor such as Emacs, Sublime, Vim/Neovim, Helix, etc...
 Your instructor is an old fogie and may not be able to help you if you use a "modern" IDE that hides all of its activities behind several layers of abstraction.

 This project comes with a Makefile.
 Feel free to edit it as you see fit.